thancock20/computer-science-and-web-development/courses/git-and-github/reflections.md

     It's easy to return the code to how it was at an earlier commit, so if something breaks it's an easy fix.
 Especially if you commit at each logical change.

+## Lesson 2: Creating and Modifying a Repository

+What happens when you initialize a repository?
+Why do you need to do it?

+    The .git directory is created.
+This is where git stores all its metadata related to commits.
+You can't make any commits until a repository is initialized.

+How is the staging area different from the working directory and the repository?
+What value do you thing it offers?

+    It contains changes that will be commited into the repository with the next `git commit`.
+The changes are not yet in the repository.
+It does not necessarily contain all the changes in the working directory.
+This gives fine grained control over what gets commited and when.